SAIL-UA/okn-page/06-ruralkg-terms.md

 **Properties**
 * `mhs:code` - The official code for a service or service category.
 * `mhs:containsService` - Links a `MentalHealthServiceCategory` to a more specific `MentalHealthService` that falls under it.
+* `mhs:description` - A description of a specific mental health service.
+* `mhs:name` - The name of the service or category.
+* `mhs:year` - The reporting year for the service data.

 ### Treatment Provider (`treatment`)
 Represents the facilities and organizations that provide mental health services.